prometheus/prometheus/GOVERNANCE.md

 ### Governance changes

-Changes to this document are discussed publicly on the [developer mailing mailing list][devs].
+Material changes to this document are discussed publicly on the [developer mailing mailing list][devs].
 Any change requires a [supermajority](#supermajority-vote) in favour.
+Editorial changes may be made by [lazy consensus](#consensus) unless challenged.

 ### Other matters